eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.6.1 PID or attestation lifecycle

-[Section 4.4.4](#444-person-identification-data-pid) above presented the lifecycle of a PID within an EUDI Wallet Unit:
+[Section 4.4.4](#444-person-identification-data-pid) above presented the lifecycle of a PID within an Wallet Unit:

 1. Using their Wallet Unit, the User requests the issuance of a PID or an attestation from a PID Provider or an Attestation Provider.